INTRODUCTION

 CONCLUSION

 Adequate hydration is a simple yet powerful way to support your immune system and overall health and wellbeing.
 Water facilitates nutrient transport, toxin removal and cellular regeneration, all of which are essential for a strong immune response.
-By making adequate hydration a priority in your daily life, you can enhance your immune system, reduce the risk of infection and promote long-term wellbeing.
+By making adequate hydration a priority in your daily life, you can enhance your immune system, reduce the risk of infection and promote long-term health and wellbeing.
 A well-hydrated body is a healthy body, so start making water your ally today.